Aamir1551/MWorld/README.md

 6) To compile with prototypes, set line 17 in the root CMakeLists.txt file to: set(compile_prototypes ON).
 To compile without set line 17 to: set(compile_prototypes OFF)

 Running the Project:
-1) After building the project, execute the executable made by the file simulation.cpp in the directory simulation/environment.
-2) The number of blocks used within the world can be changed in this file via the method WorldHandler.
-In the argument for this method, pass in the amount of different blocks that you would like to simulate in the order:
+1) The number of blocks used within the world and world size can be set in this file via the method WorldHandler.
+The argument signiture for this method is given by: (num I+ blocks, num I- blocks, num Z blocks, num MBlocks, num E+ blocks, num E- blocks, minimum x coordinate a block can take in the world = -50 by default, max x coordinate = 50 by default, min y coordinate = -50 by default, max y coordinate = 50 by default, min z coordinate = -50 by default, max z coordinate = 50 by default, length of cubes = 4 by default)
+2) Build the project as explained above
+3) Execute the executable made by the file simulation.cpp in the directory simulation/environment.
+If the project was compiled wihtout GLFW then provide a command line argument specifying the duration to run the simulation for.
+If the project was compiled with GLFW, then to escape the simulation, you may press ESC.